Art and Textiles treats in Liverpool

 dsc_2702159587584.jpg

 This is my ‘Pinstripe’ quilt pattern.
-You can find it here.
+Buy it here.

 Thank you for reading my blog.
 Quilt patterns are here, Fabrics are here, Classes are here.